 Thomas Edison said once.
 “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

-You’ve lost your car keys again, an idea arises, it’s in the coat pocket, you look, it’s not there.
-So another idea popped into your head, you look there, and another idea, no luck.
+You’ve lost your car keys again; an idea arises, it’s in the coat pocket; you look, it’s not there.
+So another idea popped into your head, you looked there, and another idea, no luck.
 Then another idea pops up, and you find the keys.
 Is that behaviour designed?
 Or is it more trial and error, natural selection?

 Multiple causes are not design

-All events occur because multiple causes and conditions happen together at the same pace and time.
-Events collide to form other events’.
+All events occur because of multiple causes and conditions at the same place and time, ‘Events collide to form other events’.
 That’s the Buddhist understanding of interdependent co-arising or dependent origination.

 Eureka moments are not design

 Part of the process of creativity is those flashes of inspiration.
 A sudden and unexpected moment of sight where the solution or next step appears in mind.

 We don’t control our thoughts or feelings but act upon them.
 How can it be designed if a seemingly unscheduled, unexpected thought is part of the process?

 It’s what makes the act of creativity mysterious; it’s why we invoke other explanations, such as ‘my muse is talking to me.‘ It shows that the unknown is always operating behind the scenes like everything else.

 Iteration is not design